omeatai/Python-Tutorial/README.md

 <details>
   <summary>7.
 Python DataTypes </summary>

-In programming, data type is an important concept.
+- In programming, data type is an important concept.

-Variables can store data of different types, and different types can do different things.
+- Variables can store data of different types, and different types can do different things.

-Python has the following data types built-in by default, in these categories.
+Python has the following data types built-in by default, in these categories:

 ```bs
 Text Type:	        str